 To limit this kind of abuse, Congress enacted IRC Section 1091 as a part of the Revenue Act of 1921, which declared that if the investor sold an investment for a tax loss but purchased a substantially identical security that the loss would be disallowed for tax purposes.
-In creating these “wash sale” rules (which have been iterated upon over the decades to crack down on further abuses), though, Congress also indirectly blessed and enshrined into law the strategy of tax loss harvesting to generate current tax savings… as long as the requisite 30-day rule is navigated.
+In creating these “wash sale” rules (which have been iterated upon over the decades to crack down on further abuses, such as selling for a loss and repurchasing in an IRA), though, Congress also indirectly blessed and enshrined into law the strategy of tax loss harvesting to generate current tax savings… as long as the requisite 30-day rule is navigated.

-Tax Loss Harvesting And The Problem With Annual Tax Alpha
+Tax Loss Harvesting (TLH) And The Problem With Annual Tax Alpha

-Since the essence of tax loss harvesting is to create a deductible loss for tax purposes to generate current tax savings, the easiest way to measure the benefits of the strategy is simply to measure how much in taxes is actually saved relative to the investment.
+Since the essence of Tax Loss Harvesting (TLH) is to create a deductible loss for tax purposes to generate current tax savings, the easiest way to measure the benefits of the strategy is simply to measure how much in taxes is actually saved relative to the investment.

 For instance, if an investment was originally purchased for $20,000 but is now down to $14,000 (a big 30% decline), then harvesting the loss generates a $6,000 capital loss, which in turn (assuming there are capital gains to offset it against) will produce a $900 tax savings at a 15% long-term capital gains tax rate.
 Relative to an investment value of $14,000, this means harvesting the capital loss generated a whopping “tax alpha” of $900 / $14,000 = 6.4%.